 You must meet all of the following requirements in order to be eligible for a Government Student Loan:

 - Studying at an institution that is designated or is eligible to be approved for Canada Student Loans Program funding.
-If you're not sure, visit the Manitoba Student Loan - Institutions & Program web page.
+If you're not sure, visit the Manitoba Student Aid webpage Is My School Designated?

-- Program of study is also approved and is a minimum of 12 weeks in length within a period of 15 consecutive weeks.
+- Program of study must also be also approved, and be a minimum of 12 weeks in length within a period of 15 consecutive weeks.